aprilzhizhou/finite_element_method_for_poisson_eqs/README.md

 # finite_element_method_for_poisson_eqs

-This projects solves Poisson equations using the finite element method.
-The repository contains codes of a finite element solver for Poisson equations with dirichlet boundary conditions.
+This repository contains codes of a finite element solver for Poisson equations for the computing special topic report (Hilary Term, 2018, Oxford Univeristy).

-Last updated on 04/22/2018.